Retention is the single most important thing for growth – Alex Schultz – Growth and Internationalization, Facebook.

 How to Retain New Customers: The 2 e’s of Customer Retention

 The competition in the market today never stops increasing.
 There are several options for the consumers,

 Take a look at the most valuable company in the world, Apple – worth over $710 Billion.
 Best believe what they sell is experience.
-It’s not really about devices they sell, it’s HOW they sell it.
+It’s not really about devices they sell, it’s HOW they sell them.
 Apple does not dominate the market with the highest number of customers in the phone or computer market.
-They are probably not in second place, still they are able to get maximum value from the relatively little customers they have, and that has made them become the most valuable company – all by delivering a good user experience.
+They are probably not in second place, still, they are able to get maximum value from the relatively few customers they have, and that has made them become the most valuable company – all by delivering a good user experience.

 Sadly many brands don’t deliver anything “feelable”, so their customers forget them and leave.

-Delivering remarkable retail experiences do not require remarkable budgets.
-Actually the best experiences are in the little but very thoughtful things.
-You’ll be surprise how little gestures like asking for your customer’s name can create wow effects.
+Delivering remarkable retail experiences does not require remarkable budgets.
+Actually, the best experiences are in the little but very thoughtful things.
+You’ll be surprised how little gestures like asking for your customer’s name can create wow effects.

 Not the one that means being betrothed to someone.
 Customer engagement involves making your business not just about you and your team, but also about the customers that keep you in business too.
 It is a dialogue with your customers and it goes along with creating a good experience.